allegroai/clearml-docs/docs/webapp/webapp_exp_table.md

 The following table describes the actions that can be done from the experiments table, including the [states](../fundamentals/task.md#task-states) that allow each operation.

-Access these actions with the context menu in any of the following ways:
+Access these actions in any of the following ways:
 * In the experiments table, right-click an experiment or hover over an experiment and click <img src="/docs/latest/icons/ico-dots-v-menu.svg" alt="Dot menu" className="icon size-md space-sm" />
+to open the context menu
 * In an experiment info panel, click the menu button <img src="/docs/latest/icons/ico-bars-menu.svg" alt="Bar menu" className="icon size-md space-sm" />
+* Through the batch action bar: available at screen bottom when multiple experiments are selected

 | Action | Description | States Valid for the Action | State Transition |
 |---|---|---|---|